Table of Contents[Hide][Show]

 Frequently I see folks overlooking shows or quiet rides in favor of thrill roller coaster type attractions.
-Going to Disney with a toddler forces you to look past that thought process.
+Going to Disney World with toddlers forces you to look past that thought process.
 Remember, every ride at Disney has a story behind it, so even some of the slower ones can be enjoyable.

 If it hadn’t been for my toddlers I may have skipped some of the fun sing-along shows at Disney like the Festival of the Lion King at Animal Kingdom or Hollywood Studio’s For the First Time in Forever: A Frozen Sing-Along Celebration.

 Even play areas like the Storybook Circus near Dumbo the Flying Elephant have hidden details if you slow down and look.

 8) Budget for the Memory Maker PhotoPass option.